letaprodoit/lapdi-easy-dev/README.txt

 * Launch

 == Upgrade notice ==

+= 2.0.0 =
+Enhancement.
+New Version of LAPDI Easy Dev with all new features Enhancement.
+Latest version of FontAwesome Enhancement.
+Latest version of Smarty
+Enhancement.
+Latest version of PHPMailer
+Enhancement.
+Latest version of Bootstrap
+Enhancement.
+New form fields
+Enhancement.
+New WP Rest API support
+Enhancement.
+Simplified required plugins specifications Enhancement.
+Simplified incompatible plugins specifications Enhancement.
+Added Let A Pro Do IT!
+Helper library

 = 1.3.8 =
 Bug: Fixed issue with term data not updating when saving category information